postgres/postgres/contrib/pg_tde/documentation/docs/architecture.md

 ### Storage Manager (SMGR) API

 `pg_tde` relies on a slightly modified version of the SMGR API.
 These modifications include:

 * Making the API generally extensible, where extensions can inject custom code into the storage manager
 * Adding tracking information for files.
 When a new file is created for an existing relation, references to the existing file are also passed to the SMGR functions

 With these modifications, the `pg_tde` extension can implement an additional layer on top of the normal Magnetic Disk SMGR API: if the related table is encrypted, `pg_tde` encrypts a file before writing it to the disk and, similarly, decrypts it after reading when needed.

-## Key and key providers management
+## Key and key provider management

 ### Principal key rotation

 You can rotate principal keys to comply with common policies and to handle situations with potentially exposed principal keys.

 Rotation means that `pg_tde` generates a new version of the principal key, and re-encrypts the associated internal keys with the new key.
-The old key is kept as is at the same location, because it may still be needed to decrypt backups or other databases.
+The old principal key is kept as is at the same location, because it may still be needed to decrypt backups or other databases.

 ### Internal key regeneration

 Internal keys for tables, indexes and other data files are fixed once a file is created.
 There's no way to re-encrypt a file.

-WAL internal keys are also fixed to the respective ranges.
-And there is no easy way to generate a new internal WAL key without turning off and on WAL encryption.

 There are workarounds for this, because operations that move the table data to a new file, such as `VACUUM FULL` or an `ALTER TABLE` that rewrites the file will create a new key for the new file, essentially rotating the internal key.
 This however means taking an exclusive lock on the table for the duration of the operation, which might not be desirable for huge tables.

-WAL internal key are also fixed to the respective ranges.
-And there is no easy way to generate a new WAL key without turning off and on WAL encryption.
+WAL internal keys are also fixed to the respective ranges.
+To generate a new WAL key you need to restart the database.

 ### Internal key storage